Timothy Leary: Death

 Seven grams (¼ oz) of Leary's ashes were arranged by his friend at Celestis to be buried in space aboard a rocket carrying the remains of 23 others, including Star Trek creator Gene Roddenberry, space colonization advocate Gerard O'Neill and German-American rocket engineer Krafft Ehricke.
 A Pegasus rocket containing their remains was launched on April 21, 1997, and remained in orbit for six years until it burned up in the atmosphere.

 Leary's ashes were given to close friends and family.
 In 2015, Susan Sarandon brought some of his ashes to the Burning Man festival in Black Rock City, Nevada, and put them into an art installation there.
 The ashes were burned along with the installation on September 6, 2015.

 Personal life

 Leary was legally married five times, sired three biological children and adopted a fourth child.
 He also regarded Joanna Harcourt-Smith (his domestic partner from 1972 to 1977) as his common-law wife for the duration of their relationship.
-His first wife, Marianne Busch, died by suicide.
+His first wife, Marianne Busch, died by suicide (as did their daughter).